Austrians' love of bank secrecy has deep roots

 Unlike in Luxembourg and Cyprus, brought to the brink of bankruptcy by its overblown banking sector, foreign deposits play a relatively modest role in Austria.

-Central bank data show other EU citizens have around 35 billion euros (29.8 billion pounds) in banks here, a tenth of overall deposits.
+Central bank data show other EU citizens have around 35 billion euros ($45.9 billion) in banks here, a tenth of overall deposits.
 In all foreigners have 53 billion in local banks.

 Finance authorities can already get access to accounts if they have well-founded suspicions of wrongdoing.